-It is our mission to provide homes in neighbourhoods that people are proud to live in, and each of our four strategic objectives has plans and measures that have a positive impact on the community and environment.
+It is our mission to provide homes in neighbourhoods that people are proud to live in and each of our four strategic objectives has plans and measures that have a positive impact on the community and environment.
+We have dedicated resources that work closely with partners to compliment and maximise the impact of our work on the wider communities and environment across the whole City.